chtoucas/Narvalo.NET/docs/Guidelines.md

 ### Configure StyleCop for Visual Studio

-Edit the local StyleCop settings and link it to "etc\Settings.SourceAnalysis".
+Edit the local StyleCop settings and link it to "etc\Strict.SourceAnalysis".

 These settings only affect StyleCop when run explicitly from within Visual Studio.
 During Build, StyleCop is called from `Narvalo.Common.targets`.